jbequ5/Enigma-Machine-Miner/README.md

 12. **Adaptation Arbos Loop** — When ValidationOracle score is low, `re_adapt` intelligently pulls **compressed intelligence deltas** from trajectory_vector_db + Memdir Grail + recent messages.
 This enables faster, higher-precision adaptations with far less token waste.

 13. **Grail + Reinforcement & Outer Evolution** — High-value symbolic patterns are automatically extracted and reinforced using the MemFactory-inspired signal (`score × fidelity¹·⁵ × symbolic_coverage`).
 On strong runs the **compression prompt itself** evolves via memory RL and is appended back to `killer_base.md`, turning the input pipeline into a self-improving intelligence filter that compounds across runs while keeping context windows light and effective.

+### Maximum Heterogeneity Principle – The Core Scaling Strategy

+**This is the hidden engine that makes the system win on problems that have zero obvious solutions.**

+The **Principle of Maximum Heterogeneity** is now a first-class thesis pillar of the Enigma Machine.
+Every major decision point is deliberately diversified across five axes:

+- **Agent diversity** — different sub-Arbos reasoning styles and roles
+- **Hypothesis diversity** — multiple competing explanations per subtask
+- **Tool-path diversity** — parallel ToolHunter / ModelHunter / PaperHunter / ReadyAI-DataHunter routes
+- **Interaction-graph diversity** — varied message-bus and dependency patterns
+- **Compute-substrate diversity** — local GPU, Chutes, custom endpoints, Quasar long-context

+**Why this strategy wins:**

+Hard sponsor challenges have no single “correct” path.
+Traditional swarms quickly collapse into mode-collapse or local optima.
+Heterogeneity forces the miner to explore the **full solution space** while the verifier-first gate (ValidationOracle + symbolic 0-1 checks) ensures only high-fidelity paths survive.

+- Heterogeneity scoring is computed on every Grail extraction and re_adapt.
+- Adaptive EMA weights (slow, gradual tuning with meta_velocity) automatically reinforce the axes that actually move ValidationOracle scores.
+- Stale-regime detection (z-score + prolonged-low logic) intelligently triggers **Deep Replan** (`_generate_new_avenue_plan`) when progress plateaus — generating an entirely new strategic avenue while preserving all prior Grail knowledge.
+- A heterogeneity bonus is baked into reinforcement signals and compression deltas, so the system learns over time to favor diverse trajectories.

+The result is a miner that does not just get better at known patterns — it gets systematically better at **discovery** on open-ended, high-difficulty problems.
+This is the key reason the Enigma Machine scales under verifier-first constraints while staying 100% deterministic and reproducible.

 ### Bittensor Subnet Inspired Intelligence